 Daily data integrity checks will be conducted pre-publication, and retrospective reviews undertaken to ensure the methodology remains robust.
 This integrity check will be performed by NZFBF as part of its obligations as Administrator.
-Breaches of tolerance will be identified on the NZdata market monitor platform with Price-makers and NZFBF management notified accordingly.
+Breaches of tolerance will be identified in NZdata, with Price-makers and NZFBF notified accordingly.

-From time to time, the NZFBF Board may appoint an independent external auditor with appropriate experience and skill to review and report NZFBF's adherence to its stated Operating Rules & Principles.
+From time to time, the NZFBF Board may appoint an independent external auditor with appropriate experience and skill to review and report NZFBF's adherence to its stated BKBM Operating Rules & Principles.